 If you have booked, are symptomatic and have not allowed the 72 hours, you will need to re-schedule for a later date.

-Under no circumstances will we be entering a property to collect items - please arrange for items to be placed out by 7am the day of collection.
+Under no circumstances will we enter a property to collect items - please arrange for items to be placed out by 7am the day of collection.

 Should the customer need to speak to the crew 2m Social Distancing is required by the customer and crew at all times.